Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 \subsubsection{Success Mode.
 Motifs of the style}

-Certain styles placed motifs, or distinctive details, within the generation that made the style come through irrespective of the subject.
-This was especially true in styles such as the Baroque style, for which the model constantly incorporated lavish details such as ornate swirls and heavy moldings, or the Neoclassicism style generations, for which the model generated Grecian pillars and drapery in the shapes and contours of the image.
+Certain styles placed motifs, or distinctive details, within the generation that could immediately evoke the style.
+This was especially true in styles such as the Baroque style, for which the model constantly incorporated lavish details such as ornate swirls and heavy moldings, or the Neoclassicism style, for which the model generated Grecian pillars and drapery within the shapes and contours of the image.
 It is interesting to note that while these motifs are relevant to the styles, they borrow from different facets of the meanings for Baroque and Neoclassicism that do not necessarily represent the visual arts version of the style that we had intended.
 We explore the ways the model misunderstood styles in the next section on failure modes.